satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 It may not be practical to immediately adopt the open review process proposed in this article and will require a change of culture that many researchers may resist.
-Some journals have already adopted some aspects of our proposed system (e.g., Frontiers, )
+Some journals have already adopted some aspects of our proposed system (e.g., Frontiers, BioMed Central)

 Example in practice